BaraqFi/MONSEND/NEW_UI_GUIDE.md

-# MONCAST - New UI Guide
+# MONSEND - New UI Guide

 ## 🎨 What's New

-Your MONCAST wallet has been completely redesigned with a sleek, modern interface inspired by professional wallet apps!
+Your MONSEND wallet has been completely redesigned with a sleek, modern interface inspired by professional wallet apps!

 ## ✨ Key Features